Contact

 Inheritance Tax Laws For UK Expats

-Naturally, inheritance tax also affects expats living outside of the UK whose domicile remains inside the UK territory.
-Changing your domicile will mitigate this, however, the process to do so is not easy, and is not simply a case of proving that you no longer reside in the UK.
+Naturally, inheritance tax also affects expats living outside of the UK whose domicile remains inside UK territory.
+Changing your domicile can mitigate this liability; however, the process is not straightforward and involves more than simply proving that you no longer reside in the UK.

 What Is The Inheritance Tax Threshold In The UK?